marmota-app/marmdown/docs/github-flavored-markdown-compatibility.md

   bbb</p>

   ```
-* Example 193: Indentation after the first line of a paragraph is not yet removed correctly
+* Example 193: Indentation after the first line of a paragraph is not yet removed correctly;
   Markdown input:
   ```markdown
   aaa